-Homeowners are not public bodies within the meaning of A.R.S. § 39-121.01(A)(2) and are not required to follow the public records law.
-A.R.S. § 33-1805.
+Homeowners associations are not governmental entities.
+As a result, they are not public bodies within the meaning of A.R.S. § 39-121.01(A)(2) and are not required to follow the public records law.
+Homeowners associations do, however, have some record responsibilities and may be required to provide records to members.
+See A.R.S. § 33-1805.